mind-inria/mri-nufft/README.rst

 Supported Libraries
 -------------------

-These libraries needs to be installed seperately from this package.
+These libraries needs to be installed separately from this package.

 ..
 Don't touch the spacing ! ..